19hours/sg-statutes/Acts/Civil Defence Act.md

 “state of civil defence emergency” means a state of civil defence emergency declared under section 102;

-“state of emergency” means the period when a Proclamation of Emergency issued by the President under Article 150 of the Constitution of the Republic of Singapore is in force.
+“state of emergency” means the period when a Proclamation of Emergency issued by the President under Article 150 of the Constitution of the Republic of Singapore is in force;

 [19/94]

+[Act 53 of 2018 wef 01/02/2019]

+“volunteer ex‑NSman” means an ex‑NSman enrolled as a volunteer ex‑NSman under section 9A.

+[Act 53 of 2018 wef 01/02/2019]

 ## PART II